-- Encourage citizen science projects that record habitats and species in the local area.
-Ensure that data is sent to the Kent and Medway Biological Records Centre (KMBRC) to inform the bigger picture. - Undertake demonstrable work to protect priority and locally important species. - Encourage local people/groups to take part in Wild About Gardens - Support schools and community groups to work towards a Wilder Kent Award. - Create a mini nature reserve on available unused land. - Support local landowners and regenerative agriculture projects. - Participate in awards schemes that support and benefit local natural heritage. - Support and promote community initiatives which enhance biodiversity in public spaces and private gardens.
+- Encourage citizen science projects (e.g: a BioBlitz) that record habitats and species in the local area; this could include Council owned land or managed land. - Undertake demonstrable work to protect priority and locally important species. - Encourage local people/groups to take part in Wild About Gardens - Support schools and community groups to work towards a Wilder Kent Award. - Create a mini nature reserve on available unused land. - Support local landowners and regenerative agriculture projects. - Participate in awards schemes that support and benefit local natural heritage. - Support and promote community initiatives which enhance biodiversity in public spaces and private gardens.